 • Purchase a Soul-to-Soul subscription, or purchase a subscription for someone else by noting “gift” in the comments.

 • Support one of their farm suppliers, the Black woman owned Agape Organic Farms as she adapts her current infrastructure

 • Come shop and help build the beloved community!

-Payge Lindow is the West Michigan Local Food Coordinator for Taste the Local Difference.
+Payge Lindow is the former West Michigan Local Food Coordinator for Taste the Local Difference.
 Contact her at email@example.com